preservim/vim-pencil/README.markdown

 endings, regardless of whether or not soft wrapping is the default editing mode for files of type ‘markdown’.

-If it’s 0, then soft line wrapping is assumed.
+If it’s 0, then pencil assumes you want soft line wrapping.

 ```
 <!-- vim: set tw=0 :-->